-- 1) identifying key groups of stakeholders potentially interested in implementing the results of the MARA project in Hajnówka County; - 2) determining the influence and relevance of a given group of stakeholders on the possibility to implement the results of the MARA project in Hajnówka County; - 3) indicating the level of engagement of stakeholder groups potentially interested in implementing the results of the MARA project in Hajnówka County; - 4) determining methods of engaging specific groups of stakeholders interested in implementing the results of the project, as well as determining feasibility methods and a level of attractiveness of a given method with regard to a given group of stakeholders.
+- 1) identifying key groups of stakeholders potentially interested in implementing the results of the MARA project in Hajnówka County; - determining the influence and relevance of a given group of stakeholders on the possibility to implement the results of the MARA project in Hajnówka County; - indicating the level of engagement of stakeholder groups potentially interested in implementing the results of the MARA project in Hajnówka County; - 4) determining methods of engaging specific groups of stakeholders interested in implementing the results of the project, as well as determining feasibility methods and a level of attractiveness of a given method with regard to a given group of stakeholders.

 5.2.
-Use of public participatory GIS tool to engage non-residential visitors in Kymenlaakso region, Finland was to get practical hints and guidelines to MARA partners for using public participatory GIS in their case studies, if found applicable.
+Use of public participatory GIS tool to engage non-residential visitors in Kymenlaakso region, Finland

+During the summer of 2019, SYKE produced and conducted a participatory survey of summer visitors and holidaymakers in the Kymenlaakso region.
+One aim of the survey was to get practical hints and guidelines to MARA partners for using public participatory GIS in their case studies, if found applicable.
 The survey was carried out by using commercial Maptionnaire: Internet based Public Participation GIS tool, which allowed locating the answers on the map.
 The survey could be answered either by computer, tablet or smart phone.
 The survey was open from the beginning of July to the middle of August.